-Calculations along a representative trajectory that enters V2 (Fig. 13a) confirm that the eastsoutheastward-pointing horizontal vorticity north of V2 (Fig. 11b) was predominantly generated by drag in north-northeasterly low-level flow (Fig. 13c).
-More specifically, as the parcel moves toward the south-southwest at low levels large positive ω_c is generated by drag between 2201 and 2207.
-Around 2206, the parcel begins to encounter convergence associated with the RFGF, leading to a decrease in the magnitude of the horizontal vorticity through the stretching term.
-In the streamwise direction (Fig. 13b), the parcel begins with large ω_s that gradually increases until 2206 via predominantly stretching and tilting through 2206.
-Owing to the short trajectory integration time, we cannot determine the origin of the parcel's initial ω_s .
-The exchange and stretching term cause ω_s to become negative after 2207:30.
-The gradient of vertical velocity associated with the RFGF, results in the small negative tilting of ω_s and large positive tilting of ω_c into the vertical (Fig. 13d).
-Stretching amplifies the positive ζ after 2207:30.
-It is worth noting, that the trajectory plotted in Fig. 13 generates significant vertical vorticity without a downdraft.
+Calculations along a representative trajectory that enters V2 (Fig. 13a) confirm that the east-southeastward-pointing horizontal vorticity north of V2 (Fig. 11b) was predominantly generated by drag in north-northeasterly low-level flow (Fig. 13c).
+More specifically, as the parcel moves toward the south-southwest at low levels, large positive $\omega_c$ is generated by drag between 2201 and integration time, we cannot determine the origin of the parcel's initial $\omega_s$ .
+The exchange and stretching term cause $\omega_s$ to become negative after 2207:30 UTC.
+The gradient of vertical velocity associated with the RFGF results in the small negative tilting of $\omega_s$ and large positive tilting of $\omega_c$ into the vertical (Fig. 13d).
+Stretching amplifies the positive $\zeta$ after 2207:30 UTC.
+It is worth noting that the trajectory plotted in Fig. 13 generates significant vertical vorticity without a downdraft.
 However, recall that the backward trajectory was initialized 200 m AGL and note that significant vertical vorticity does not develop until the parcel is 100 m AGL (Fig. 13d).
 As such, these parcels are likely not capturing the mechanism by which near-surface vertical vorticity is developing in V2.
 Unfortunately, vorticity budgets are highly inaccurate for parcels that enter V2 below 200 m AGL, limiting our ability to definitively determine the origin of near-surface vorticity in V2.
-However, as we noted in the previous sub-section, V2 increases in intensity with height and first develops ~ 200 m AGL leading us to speculate that near-surface vorticity in V2 may be generated by vertical diffusion in the model.
+However, as we noted in the previous subsection, V2 increases in intensity with height and first develops about 200 m AGL, leading us to speculate that near-surface vorticity in V2 may be generated by vertical diffusion in the model.